lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     the result will not be very accurate; for instance, 0^o^F is about -17.8^o^C, but this results in -17^o^C.

-    - To get more accurate answers, we can use floating point arithemetic.
-We need to change the variable data types of a floating point type instead of integer type.
+    - To get more accurate answers, we can use floating-point arithmetic.
+We need to change the variable data types of a floating-point type instead of an integer type.

     ```c
     float fahr, celsius;